 More modern dry zen gardens will have plants, mosses, and even water features.
 They also add interesting, relaxing and decorating elements to your zen garden.

-This garden screams sophisticated desk décor.
-It is sleek and beautiful.
-Plus, it comes with a 10″ wood tray, white sand, flow balls, incense burner, mini pagoda and raking tools.
-Use the flow balls to make intricate designs in the sand too – they look like stunning shell patterns.
+This garden looks It’s so sleek and beautiful.
+Plus, it comes with a 10″ circular wood tray, white sand, flow balls, incense burner, mini pagoda and raking tools.
+Use the flow balls to make intricate designs in the sand too.

 This mini zen garden has more of a fairy garden theme.
 It has fun elements that you and your kids will enjoy.